PG-gity/JAVA/README.md

-# JAVA
-Kindly visit branches to see category of codes
+# JAVA :Kindly visit branches to see category of codes